Big Data is, in a word, big.

 Wikibon projects the Big Data market will top $84B in 2026, up from $27.36B in 2014, and an Accenture survey found that 89% of business leaders believe Big Data will revolutionize business operations in the same way the Internet did.

-Big Data is booming so much that it even has the potential to change the way data centres operate in some specific cases.
-All around us, the rise of Big Data is changing the ways we collect, store, analyze, and utilise data in everyday business.
+Big Data is booming so much that it even has the potential to change the way data centers operate in some specific cases.
+All around us, the rise of Big Data is changing the ways we collect, store, analyze, and utilize data in everyday business.

 One of the biggest questions about Big Data is what exactly to do with it.
 That’s a tough question; there are thousands of uses for datasets like the ones many businesses are collecting today.
 While we expect the use case conversation to continue, sometimes, simpler is better.